 Resources to Use for Listing of Rental Housing Units

 The Carnegie Mellon Off-Campus Housing Office has its own housing listings on the web site.
 Other helpful sources are the classified sections of the local newspapers such as the Pittsburgh Post-Gazette or Tribune Review.
 The Sunday edition of the newspaper has the most comprehensive listings.
-Many students also use craigslist or CMU electronic bulletin boards.
-To access Carnegie Mellon bulletin boards, you will need a CMU email account.
+Many students also use craigslist or Carnegie Mellon University electronic bulletin boards.
+To access Carnegie Mellon bulletin boards, you will need an Andrew email account.
 You will receive email account information from your department as soon as it becomes available.
 Electronic bulletin boards are also a great place to find furniture and other necessary household items.
 Off-Campus Housing has complete instructions on how to subscribe to b-boards.

 Utilities and Paying Bills